111 #swissaiweeks #bern

 Top in Public voting:

-To learn more, click through the project descriptions and presentations on our event page to see the full scope of innovation.
+To learn more, click through the project descriptions and presentations on our event page to see the full scope of the results.
 Discover the 27 guides we assembled in the Resources section with explanations of accessing tools from Apertus and Supertext, detailing how they could be used during the hackathon.
-Feel free to reuse everything under Creative Commons license, for your own event.
+Feel free to reuse everything under a Creative Commons license for your own event.

 Gratitude